-HR Managers: What They Do (and How to Become One)
+What Does an HR Manager Do? (and How to Become One)

-HR Managers: What They Do (and How to Become One) banner
+What Does an HR Manager Do? (and How to Become One) banner

 Do you enjoy working with people?
 Are you interested in a career that allows you to help others while using your business acumen and leadership skills?
 If so, a career in human resource management may be right for you.
 In this dynamic and rewarding field, you could be responsible for everything from recruiting new employees to serving as a liaison between workers and management.